vigneshbhuvan-nus/tp/docs/UserGuide.md

 **Note:** to get the index of a deck, you may view it on the GUI.
 It would be the number displayed beside a particular deck

-Examples: `remove 1`
+Example: `remove 1`

 ### Selecting a deck: `select`

-Selects a deck to perform deck-level operations on
+Selects a deck to perform entry-level operations on

 Format: `select <INDEX OF DECK>`